 So far there are two books in that series Meridian Six and Children of Ash.
 Read more about them here.

 Do you have any more Sabina Kane novels in the works?

 The final Sabina Kane novel, BLUE-BLOODED VAMP, was released in June 2012.
 While I do plan on writing a couple of novellas or short stories set in Sabina’s universe again (like FOOL’s GOLD or RUSTED VEINS), I have no plans to write more novels featuring Sabina as the main character.
 Maybe one day I’ll write a book about some of the other characters in that ‘verse, but for now I have plenty of new worlds to conquer.

 Do you have any hobbies?

-What does your family think about the fact you write about … (Choose one) vampires, guns, murder, demons, drugs, midget orgies, drag queens, characters that cuss too much?
+What does your family think about the fact you write … (Choose one) vampires, guns, murder, demons, addiction, profanity, etc.?